lmgaspa/ec-ruypovoas/README.md

-📚 Ecommerce AG Books - Fullstack
+📚 Ecommerce Editora Nosso Lar Books - Fullstack

 This is the fullstack service for the AG Books online store.
 It handles:

-PIX (brazilian digital payment), payment creation (QR Code) with using Efí Bank Integration API
+PIX (brazilian digital payment), payment creation (QR Code) and credit card with using Efí Bank Integration API

 Webhook, with email sending, as soon as payment is made, sending an email to the customer and the seller, containing purchase data and other attributes for sending books, such as name, address, email, WhatsApp, books purchased.